Wendy McMahon

 Wendy McMahon (born 1951 in Edmonton, Alberta) is a former Canadian politician, who was a BC Liberal Member of the Legislative Assembly of British Columbia from 2001 until her defeat in 2005.
 She represented the riding of Columbia River-Revelstoke.
-She served as Minister of State for Women's and Senior's Services between December 15, 2004 and June 16, 2005.
+She served as Minister of State for Women's and Seniors' Services between December 15, 2004 and June 16, 2005.